Shreveport Operations

 Shreveport Operations, officially the Shreveport Assembly and Stamping Plant, was a General Motors vehicle factory in Shreveport, Louisiana.
-The 3100000 ft2 factory opened in 1981 and produced the company's compact pickup trucks along with Moraine Assembly in Dayton, Ohio.
-At one time 3,000 employees were on the payroll.
-Construction of the plant began in 1978.
-In 2002 expansion included a new stamping facility.
+The 3100000 ft2 factory opened in 1981 and produced the company's compact pickup trucks alongside Moraine Assembly in Dayton, Ohio.
+At one point, 3,000 employees were on the payroll.
+Construction of the plant began in 1978, with an expansion in 2002 that included a new stamping facility.

-The plant closed in August 2012 with the last truck being produced, a white Chevrolet Colorado.
-On the front of the vehicle, a banner read, "4,853,693rd".
-The Final vehicle that was assembled at the plant.
-At the time just over 800 hourly and salaried workers were employed there.
+The plant closed in August 2012 with the last truck produced being a white Chevrolet Colorado.
+On the front of the vehicle, a banner read "4,853,693rd".
+At that time, just over 800 hourly and salaried workers were employed there.

 Elio Motors had announced plans to begin using the facility in 2014 to manufacture a new three-wheeled vehicle.
 The production date has since been moved back to 2017.
 Elio is working with production equipment manufacturer Comau, to sell off additional unneeded equipment at the factory.